bitagoras/PyPadPlusPlus/README.md

 * Run cells of python code defined by `#%%` comments with `<Shift> + <Enter>`
 * A color marker highlights last executed lines
 * Animated color marker for active lines
-* Calltip popup for object inspection of selected items and mouse hover or `<Shift> + <Ctrl> + <Space>`
+* Tooltip for object inspection of selected items and mouse hover or `<Shift> + <Ctrl> + <Space>`
-* Calltip with size information of numpy arrays
+* Tooltip with size information about numpy arrays
-* Evaluate variables or any selected expression, even some code is running
+* Evaluate variables or any selected expression, even if some code is still running
 * Code auto completion for run-time defined object properties, dictionary keys, function calls
-* Calltip popup for function calls, doc string and module help
+* Calltip for function calls, doc string and module help
-* Special popup to switch quickly between `True` and `False`
+* Special Tooltip to switch quickly between `True` and `False`
-* Click on popup to show full string or help text in output console
+* Click on any Tooltip to show full string or help text in output console
-* Output console has an undo buffer
+* Output console has an undo buffer (click inside and press `<Ctrl> + <z>`)
 * Internal or external Python distribution
-* Take controll over Notepad++ with the Python module Npp provided by PythonScript (only available when using the internal Python)
+* Take controll over Notepad++ with the Npp module provided by PythonScript (only available when using the internal Python.
+Load with `import Npp`)
-* Reset and restart Python kernel (e.g. when stuck in endless loop, only available when using an external Python)
+* Reset and restart Python kernel with `<Alt> + <R>`, e.g. when stuck in endless loop. (only available when using an external Python)
 * Matplotlib event handler to hold multiple active plot windows

 #### Roadmap